Elise-11/Aglo_project/README.md

 python3 -V
 ```

-* For the proper functioning of the GUI we need tkinter, the following command allows to install it
+* For the proper functioning of the GUI we need tkinter, the following command allows to install it.

 ```{}
 sudo apt-get install python3-tk